 The golden turret of the tower has 4 floors that are open to visitors.
 3 of these floors are operated by Sydney Tower Dining.
 These floors feature a 360 Bar and Dining, the Sydney Tower Buffet, and a cocktail bar called “STUDIO.”

 The top floor is occupied by the Sydney Tower Eye and features an observation deck with 360-degree views of the city and displays with information about the city and the tower.
-The Skywalk allows you to stare directly to the ground through a glass floor at a height of 268 meters (879 feet).
+The Skywalk allows you to stare directly at the ground through a glass floor at a height of 268 meters (879 feet).

 It will be hard to find a better place in Sydney to enjoy a relaxing meal, that’s for sure!